 Robert A Cowles MD

-Associate Professor of Surgery (Pediatrics)
+Associate Professor of Surgery (Pediatrics) and of Organization Department

 Robert A. Cowles, MD is an Associate Professor of Surgery at Yale School of Medicine.
 Dr. Cowles obtained his undergraduate education at the University of Pennsylvania and his medical degree at Temple University.
 He completed a residency in general surgery at the University of Michigan, in Ann Arbor, and spent two additional years pursuing laboratory research which was supported by a training grant from the NIH and by a research grant from the American College of Surgeons.
 Dr. Cowles then obtained his pediatric surgery training at the Morgan Stanley Children’s Hospital at Columbia University in New York City.